• Cody-99 10 months ago

 Big Tech has basically spent the past twenty years pretending their global status made them above the law of any one nation, but in reality, being a global company just means you're subject to all the laws of all the nations.

-• mistrial9 a day ago
+• mistrial9 10 months ago

 remarkably, these are not very basic questions, and the answers are not the same for hundreds of years since this is electronic records that cross international boundaries

-• DannyBee a day ago
+• DannyBee 10 months ago

 Certainly principles of international jurisdiction are well settled and fairly consistent.
 In that sense the comment was correct.
 However, you are also correct that legal principles around information collection and transmission are both new and not well settled.